Mervyn Stutter - in his own words...

 The big difference for me in those shows was that they had their foot firmly in the radio comedy tradition of my youth but were very current and about the Baby Boomers getting older.
 From the audience responses and from emails I still get and from the people I meet even now while out touring, it is clear that the audience thoroughly enjoyed the shows for the same reasons.
 The shows were also punctuated with comedy rock songs and pastiches of Sixties hits.
 After all what else should the Flower Child hero of the piece be but a singer songwriter.
 Couldn’t move for them back then!

 I wrote and starred in 3 plays for Radio 4 over the next few years, GOING TROPPO, WATERLOO SUNSET and DAVE THE DEAD LEFTY.
 Plus many features and documentaries, including the first ever 4 parter on the legendary Light Programme’s WORKERS PLAYTIME

 Over the last 10 years and overlapping the GETTING NOWHERE FAST series, I have been out touring the villages of England on the National Rural Touring Circuit.
-I wasn’t sure to start with whether I would be right for this, but immediately realised that in a village hall on a Friday and Saturday night the majority of the audience will mostly be over 40.
+I wasn’t sure to start with whether I would be right for this, but immediately realised that in a village hall on a Friday and Saturday night the majority of the audience will mostly be over 40 years old.
 Hurrah!